 Same-sex marriages; civil unions.
-Repeals the statutory prohibitions on same-sex marriages and civil unions or other arrangements between persons of the same sex.
+Repeals the statutory prohibitions on same-sex marriages and civil unions or other arrangements between persons of the same sex purporting to bestow the privileges and obligations of marriage.
+The bill does not affect the prohibition on these relationships contained in Article I, Section 15-A of the Constitution of Virginia.